Blazers beat Nuggets 132-116, secure 6th seed for playoffs

 Trail Blazers: With a 3-pointer in the opening quarter, Lillard snapped his own franchise record for made 3-pointers in a season (270). ...
 Lillard had scored 30 or more points in his last seven games, the longest stretch of his career.

-The Blazers face the Nuggets in the opening round of the playoffs.
+The Blazers played the Nuggets in the second round of the 2019 playoffs.
+Portland won in seven games to advance to the Western Conference Finals, but fell to that season's NBA champion, Golden State.

+''They don't have the same team.
+Nurk didn't play that time.
+They had Rodney Hood, they had (Al-Farouq) Aminu, so it's not the same,' Jokic said. ''There's a core that's the same but everything else is not the same.''

 More AP NBA: https://apnews.com/tag/NBAbasketball